The Revolt of Islam

 The Revolt of Islam (1818) is a poem in twelve cantos composed by Percy Bysshe Shelley in 1817.
 The poem was originally published under the title Laon and Cythna; or, The Revolution of the Golden City: A Vision of the Nineteenth Century by Charles and James Ollier in December 1817.
 Shelley composed the work in the vicinity of Bisham Woods, near Great Marlow in Buckinghamshire, northwest of London, from April to September.

 The plot centres on two characters named Laon and Cythna, inhabitants of Argolis under Ottoman rule who initiate a revolution against its despotic ruler.
 Despite its title, the poem is not focused on Islam as a specific religion, though the general subject of religion is addressed, and the work draws on Orientalist archetypes and themes.
 The work is a symbolic parable on liberation and revolutionary idealism following the disillusionment of the French Revolution.

+Laon and Cythna lead a peaceful, nonviolent revolution against the tyrannical Sultan Othman to achieve liberty, equality, and intellectual freedom.
+A Hermit befriends Laon, mentors him, and frees him from captivity.

+The poem was the subject of discussion among Shelley scholars during the Arab Spring that emerged in the early 2010s.

 Background

 In The Revolt of Islam, A Poem, in Twelve Cantos (1818), consisting of 4,818 lines, Shelley returned to the social and political themes of Queen Mab: A Philosophical Poem (1813).
 The poem is in Spenserian stanzas with each stanza containing nine lines in total: eight lines in iambic pentameter followed by a single Alexandrine line in iambic hexameter.
 The rhyme pattern is "ababbcbcc".
 It was written in the spring and summer of 1817.
-It was originally published under the title Laon and Cythna; or, The Revolution of the Golden City: A Vision of the Nineteenth Century.
-The publishers, Charles and James Ollier, however, refused to print the work because of its theme of incest and its statements on religion.
-Only a few copies were issued.
-They demanded changes to the text.
-Shelley made alterations and revisions.
-The work was republished in 1818 under the title The Revolt of Islam.